w3c/wai-tutorials/source/images/functional.html.erb.md

 ## Logo image within link text
 {:.ex}

 In this example the W3C logo is contained within a text link that leads to the W3C homepage.
 The image has the same function as the text within the link (to identify where the link will take the user).
 As the link text already provides this information, it acts as the text alternative.
-The image must still contain an `alt` attribute though, so a null (empty) value is applied (`alt=""`) to avoid redundancy.
-In effect, the image is a decorative adjunct to the link text.
+The image must still contain an `alt` attribute though, so a null (empty) value is applied, (`alt=""`), to avoid redundancy or repetition.
+In effect the image is a decorative adjunct to the link text:

 {::nomarkdown}
 <%= sample_start %>